Back to home

 Key Points

-The professional category features last year's winners, Arnau Pérez Orobitg and Mandarine Stillwagoon.
-Other teams include Jaume Abad, head of the Higher Vocational Training Cycle in Modelling and Patternmaking at the Pau Gargallo School of Art, paired with Zaira Valera—regular entrants since 2017 who earned the public's special mention in the previous edition.
-Also competing are Manuel Fontiveros and Miquel Grima, sculpture professors at the University of Barcelona; Mariona Sans and Susana Malagón, from the Spanish team that won the World Snow Festival 2026 in Grindelwald, Switzerland; and Valentina Marotta with Joan Pradell, among others.
+The professional category includes the 2023 champions Pérez Orobitg and Stillwagoon; Jaume Abad, head of the Higher Vocational Training Cycle in Modelling and Patternmaking at Pau Gargallo School of Art, with Zaira Valera, entrants since 2017 who won the public's special mention last time; Manuel Fontiveros and Miquel Grima, sculpture professors at the University of Barcelona; Mariona Sans and Susana Malagón from the Spanish team that took the World Snow Festival 2026 title in Grindelwald, Switzerland; and Valentina Marotta with Joan Pradell.

-Student teams come from several institutions: Judit Sanmartí with Ariadna Verdugo, and Laura Larios with Paula Bianchini from the Ondara School of Art in Tàrrega; Carla Puigderrajols with Sergio Quesada, and Clàudia Portolés with David Delgado from the University of Barcelona's Fine Arts degree; Helena Bigordà and Alba Bernad from Llotja School of Art and Design in Barcelona; and Anna Martí with Sergi Esteban from the Massana School of Art and Design in Barcelona.
+Student entrants represent multiple schools: Judit Sanmartí with Ariadna Verdugo, and Laura Larios with Paula Bianchini from Ondara School of Art in Tàrrega; Carla Puigderrajols with Sergio Quesada, and Clàudia Portolés with David Delgado from the University of Barcelona's Fine Arts degree; Helena Bigordà and Alba Bernad from Llotja School of Art and Design in Barcelona; and Anna Martí with Sergi Esteban from Massana School of Art and Design in Barcelona.

 Share the article via